osgi/design/rfps/rfp-0191-Future-role-in-distributed-systems.md

 		- Diverges into a different topic: what to do if Java moves to JPMS and abandons OSGi.
 		- Must make sure these still work: extender pattern, whiteboard pattern, requirement/capability/wiring/resource runtime model
 - Adapt to Substrate VM
 	- *New RFP:* Make sure the OSGi core can compile: remove modular layer?
+(Is there already an RFP for this?
+If not, can we open one?)
 - Push for light weight components
 	- **Conjecture:** Go, node.js, etc. are efficient because they don't have the Java heavyweight libraries.
 	- Programming model: (lambda/async over)?
 DS over CDI